thruflo/weblayer/doc/userguide.rst

     theoretically read only).
 You can explicitly specify which methods of each request handler should be exposed using the ``__all__`` property.

-    For example, to handle GET, POST and DOFOO requests, you might write something like::
+    For example, to handle HEAD, GET, POST and DOFOO requests, you might write something like::

         class Hello2(RequestHandler):
-            """ I explicitly accept only GET, POST and DOFOO requests.
+            """ I explicitly accept only HEAD, GET, POST and DOFOO requests.
             """

-            __all__ = ('get', 'post', 'dofoo')
+            __all__ = ('head', 'get', 'post', 'dofoo')

             def get(self):
                 form = u'<form method="post"><input name="name" /></form>'